 Students may acquire this knowledge in any way they choose: by formally taking the introductory courses, by auditing the courses, by reading the textbooks themselves or by other means.
 This knowledge will enable the student to perform at the level expected in the PhD program's required core classes.

 In addition to knowledge of basic geography, it is desirable that the student has coursework in at least two areas outside geography in cognate fields in the social and natural sciences.
-Students are encouraged to have some background in college math, statistics and computer skills.
+Students are encouraged to have some background in college math and computer skills.
+Students are also required to have proficiency in basic statistics.
+This requirement may be met by having taken an undergraduate course in statistics.

 The PhD degree is not conferred merely upon the satisfactory completion of a course of study.
 The candidate must also demonstrate proficiency in some broad subject of learning, and be able to critically evaluate work in the field, show the ability to work independently in the chosen field and make an original contribution of significance to the advancement of knowledge.